verilog-to-routing/vtr-verilog-to-routing/doc/src/vtr/tasks.rst

 Tasks
 -----

-Tasks provide a framework for running the VTR flow on multiple benchmarks and architectures.
+Tasks provide a framework for running the VTR flow on multiple benchmarks, architectures and with multiple CAD tool parameters.

-A task specifies a set of benchmark circuits and architectures to be used.
+A task specifies a set of benchmark circuits, architectures and CAD tool parameters to be used.
-By default, tasks execute the :ref:`run_vtr_flow` script for every circuit/architecture combination.
+By default, tasks execute the :ref:`run_vtr_flow` script for every circuit/architecture/CAD parameter combination.

 Example Tasks
 ~~~~~~~~~~~~~